-Nintendo has sent some mixed messages this year about its support for indie developers.
-Now, the company is sponsoring an upcoming museum exhibition on indie games.
+Nintendo has sent some mixed messages this year about its support for indie developers, so it's notable that the company is now sponsoring an upcoming museum exhibition on indie games.